linux-blktests/linux-block/Documentation/filesystems/ramfs-rootfs-initramfs.rst

 External initramfs images:
 --------------------------

-If the kernel has initrd support enabled, an external cpio.gz archive can also be passed into a 2.6 kernel in place of an initrd.
-In this case, the kernel will autodetect the type (initramfs, not initrd) and extract the external cpio archive into rootfs before trying to run /init.
+If the kernel has CONFIG_BLK_DEV_INITRD enabled, an external cpio.gz archive can also be passed into a 2.6 kernel.
+In this case, the kernel will extract the external cpio archive into rootfs before trying to run /init.

-This has the memory efficiency advantages of initramfs (no ramdisk block device) but the separate packaging of initrd (which is nice if you have non-GPL code you'd like to run from initramfs, without conflating it with the GPL licensed Linux kernel binary).
+This is nice if you have
+non-GPL code you'd like to run from initramfs, without conflating it with the GPL licensed Linux kernel binary.

 It can also be used to supplement the kernel's built-in initramfs image.
 The files in the external archive will overwrite any conflicting files in